microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-Back in `HelloWorldPanel.ts` add the following changes so that only loading scripts with a nonce is allowed (as well as only loading styles from the extension directory, and only loading images from HTTPS or the extension directory).
+Back in `HelloWorldPanel.ts` add the nonce to the webview `script` tag and create a content security policy `meta` tag so that only loading scripts with a nonce is allowed.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts